Project-Hydrius/Pacts/README.md

 #### Directory-Based Schema Loading

-You can load schemas by directory structure, where the version is automatically extracted from the specified directory.
+You can load schemas by directory structure; pass the version directory explicitly via the constructor.

 ```java
 import net.hydrius.pacts.core.SchemaLoader;